arbor-sim/nsuite/docs/engines.rst

    provided by CoreNeuron is spike times, so validation tests that require other information such as voltage traces are not supported.

+because bash is supported everywhere, because bash is used by continuous integration systems like (Travis) and (Jenkins), and because NSuite does not require anything more sophisticated.